ruskaruma/3gramLM/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

 © 2025 Ruskaruma.
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License")
-you may not use this project except in compliance with the License.
+You may not use this project except in compliance with the License.
 ---